Donald Trump again compares his criminal indictments to imprisonment and death of Putin's top rival

 “It is a form of Navalny,” Trump said.
 “It is a form of communism, of fascism.”

-He did not give a clear answer when asked whether he would post a bond covering the judgment, a requirement for an appeal.
+He did not give a clear answer when asked whether he would post a bond covering the judgment, which is one way he’d be able to avoid having to pay the full amount while he appeals.

 Trump made no mention of Putin, part of his longstanding pattern of refusing to denounce and often complimenting the Russian leader going back to when he was in the White House.
 But his remarks come as House Republicans have refused to provide more funding to Ukraine in its defense against Russia’s invasion and as many in the Republican Party grow more accepting of Russian expansionism.